martijnd/featherlog/packages/sdk/README.md

 Sends an info log to the server.

 All methods are async and return `Promise<void>`.
 They will silently fail if the server is unreachable to prevent breaking your application.

+## Authentication

+Featherlog uses origin-based authentication.
+When you create a project in the Featherlog admin panel, you configure a list of allowed origins (e.g., `https://yourdomain.com`, `http://localhost:3000`).
+The SDK automatically includes the `Origin` header in requests, and the server validates it against your project's allowed origins list.

+**Important:** Make sure to add your application's origin(s) to your project's allowed origins list in the admin panel before using the SDK.

 ## Requirements